 A chance to ask your questions about the ‘good news’ of Jesus.
-Starting Tues 21st Sept 8pm.
+Starting on Tues soon.

 A community event on Sun 19 Sept from 10.30am with a group of Christian Bikers.

 The Ark parent and toddler group aims to re-open on Tues 7th Sept, 9.30am.

 We are delighted to announce our new Outreach Worker.

 The church is open for Sunday services.
 Here’s what you need to know before visiting.

 The tongue reveals a lot about your health.
 I discovered this some years ago when helping a friend revise for her medical exams.

 Take the colour.
 A white tongue can show Candidiasis, a yeast infection cause by stress or medication.
 A raspberry-coloured tongue can show Kawasaki disease, cause by a vitamin deficiency.
 A black hairy tongue…I will spare you further details.